 - Shingle cap – This special shingle is manufactured specifically to cover the peaks of your roof, enhancing the roof’s look and preventing leaks at the peak.

 Q: How long should a roof last?

 A: That depends on the type of material used and how well the roof is installed.
 Some slate roofs have been known to still be in use after centuries!
 Asphalt shingles, the most popular roofing material, can last anywhere from 15 to 50 years, depending on the thickness and quality of the shingle.
 In general you can expect to replace your roof every 30 years.

 Q: My roof is steeply peaked.
 Does that pose a problem?

 A: Not for an experienced professional roofing company.
-In Portland many roofs are peaked to allow then to shed snow and ice.
+Many roofs are peaked to allow then to shed snow and ice.
 A steep slope requires more care during installation, and the pattern of shingles must be adjusted.
 Otherwise, no problem!

 Q: Does my new roof come with a warranty?

 A: That depends on who installed the roof and the materials used.
 Almost every legitimate roofing materials manufacturer will provide a product warranty against manufacturing defects.
 But most will only honor the warranty if the roof is installed by a licensed contractor that has been certified by the manufacturer.
 They want to be sure the installation process is done correctly and does not damage the shingles.
 No certification?
 No warranty!
 Be sure you get written assurances of any warrant protection before signing a contract for your new roof.

 Q: Does a roofing company have to carry special insurance?